DavAug/chi/docs/source/getting_started/quick_overview.rst

     array([[5.        , 4.09359579, 3.03157658, 2.74324885, 1.83903834]])

-The simulation results are of shape ``(n_outputs, n_times)`` which in this case is ``(1, 5)`` because we simuated the drug concentration for 5 different times.
+The simulation results are of shape ``(n_outputs, n_times)`` which in this case is ``(1, 5)`` because we simuated the drug concentration for 5 different time points.
-For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning the mechanistic models in chi, we refer to section :doc:`mechanistic_model`.
+For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning mechanistic models in chi, we refer to section :doc:`mechanistic_model`.

 Visualisation of the simulation